nerox8664/datazoo/README.md

 | Dataset | Number of classes | Number of samples | Description | Source |
 | --- | ---: | ---: | ---: | ---: |
 | ADE20k | 10 | 60 000 / 10 000 | General-purpose scene parsing | torchvision | -->

+## License
+This software is covered by MIT License.